ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

 ### Placebo effect

-The classic example of a placebo effect is that a pill with no active ingredients, that a participant believes to be a headache remedy, reduces headache symptoms.
+The classic example of a placebo effect is that a pill with no active ingredients, which a participant believes to be a headache remedy, reduces headache symptoms.
 The participant's expectation that the treatment will be effective is sufficient to reduce symptoms.